Guix Introduction Part 4: Try Guix

 Show information of package(s)

-guix show package1 package2
+1guix show package1 package2 -

 Update channel(s)